benmvp/react-workshop/README.md

 npm start
 ```

 The app should be running at http://localhost:3000/.
-The app is a standard app bootstrapped by [Create React App](https://create-react-app.dev/).
+The app should be **completely blank** because we haven't built anything yet!
+But you can check out the app [deployed online](https://react-workshop.benmvp.com/) to see what the final app will look like.

-You can also check out the app deployed online at: https://react-workshop.benmvp.com/.
+For those interested, the app is a standard app bootstrapped by [Create React App](https://create-react-app.dev/).

 ## Workshop Outline